What is the best microphone to record my voice?

-Voice Actors frequently ask the Voquent team for advice about the optimum home studio set up and the question – “what is the best microphone to record my voice?” comes up time and again.
-You’d be forgiven for thinking the answer is simple, but it’s a more complicated subject than you might first imagine.
+Voice Actors frequently ask the Voquent team for advice about the optimum home studio set-up, and the above question comes up time and again.
+You'd be forgiven for thinking the answer is simple, but it's a more complicated subject than you might first imagine.

-So we’ve asked our sound engineer and producer Alex to help.
-Along with helping you to choose the best microphone for voice over, he provides in-depth answers to other critical questions like:
+Along with his advice about how to choose the best microphone for voice-over, he also provides in-depth answers to other critical questions like:

 Our aim is to help you select the best microphone for your needs and budget.
 Full disclaimer, we are an Amazon Associate and if you click a link and make a purchase we may receive a small commission.
 Thank you.

-Now over it’s over to Alex to get you started!
+Now it's over to Alex to get you started!

 A USB microphone will often be cheaper and easier to set up than any other type of microphone.
 Generally, they just require plugging into your computer and installing the drivers, easy!

 Getting a USB microphone will usually be a compromise on quality leading to an increase in background noise on your recordings and less sensitivity in picking up quiet sounds.